POSH

 If you are not sure yet

-Sometimes the concern starts as a feeling: secrecy is rising, behaviour has changed, one contact suddenly matters too much, or your child becomes protective of one app, one game, or one person.
+Sometimes the concern starts as a feeling: secrecy is rising, behaviour has changed, one contact suddenly matters too much, or your child becomes protective of one app, one game, one server, or one person.

 If multiple small warning signs are happening together, treat the pattern seriously.